-East Turkestan constitutes one-sixth of the land area of present-day China, an area around three times the size of France.
-The Autonomous Region can be roughly divided into three geographical areas, the northern and southern areas of which are delineated by the Tengri Tagh (Tianshan) or "Heavenly Mountains."
+East Turkestan constitutes one-sixth of the land area of the PRC, an area around three times the size of France.
+It borders Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, and India.
+The region can be roughly divided into three geographical areas, the northern and southern areas of which are delineated by the Tengri Tagh (Tianshan) or "Heavenly Mountains."
 In the north lie the relatively well-watered pastoral and agricultural lands of the Junghar basin and the Ili valley.
 The southern region contains the Tarim Basin, which is quite arid, receiving only 20 to 150 millimeters of rainfall a year.
 This area is dominated by one of the least hospitable deserts on earth, the Taklamakan.
 Around the edges of the desert, a series of oasis towns survive on the water runoff from the Pamir and the Kunlun mountain ranges that almost completely encircle the region.
 In the center of East Turkestan, in a break in the Tengri Tagh range, lies the Turpan depression, an area of scorching hot temperatures with very little rain.
 The narrow Gansu corridor provides the only easy overland access from East Turkestan to China's heartland.